ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 // Do something before the editor is destroyed.
 Return a promise. watchdog.setDestructor( editor => {
+	// Do something before the editor is destroyed.
+	// ...
 	return editor
 		.destroy()
 		.then( () => {